Insights > American Airlines Partners You Can Book with AAdvantage Points

 Written by: Giovanni Hashimoto

-Since its inception in 1981, AAdvantage has evolved from a simple coupon program to the largest airline loyalty program, boasting over 100 million members.
+Since its inception in 1981, AAdvantage has evolved from a simple coupon program to the largest airline loyalty program (and one of the best), boasting over 100 million members.
 AAdvantage members can now earn and redeem miles with 20 partner airlines worldwide.
 To help you navigate these options, we’ve compiled all the essential details to redeem your miles with American Airlines’ partners.

 American Airlines partner airlines